 Unsung Heifers of the Open Space Authority

 Ever visit an Open Space Authority preserve to get moo-ving and spot a few cows?
 While they may make it feel like you're traversing through the set of an old Western film, those cows are not paid actors!
-The Authority frequently uses cattle grazing as an udder-ly integral conservation and management strategy.
+The Authority uses cattle grazing as an udder-ly integral conservation and management strategy.

 Cows

 And these benefits are measurable.
-The Authority is working with a GIS consultant to support the agency’s fire fuel management program, and preliminary GIS modeling shows that its use of cattle grazing substantially lowered the fire risk on grasslands when compared to nearby non-grazed grasslands.
+The Authority is working with a GIS consultant to support the agency’s fire fuel management program, and the GIS modeling shows that its use of cattle grazing substantially lowered the fire risk on grasslands when compared to nearby non-grazed grasslands.

 CRID - Bay checkerspot butterfly - D.Neumann-1